How to Stay Healthy While Traveling the World

 Get Insured.

-I know sometimes as young people we tend to feel invincible.
+I know sometimes, as young people, we tend to feel invincible.
 Well, we aren’t.
 I learned that quickly when I had an ATV accident in Thailand a couple of years ago.
-I ended up not going to the doctor in Thailand and resorted to a few days of pain killers and bed rest with my leg elevated and iced.
+I ended up not going to the doctor in Thailand and resorted to a few days of painkillers and bed rest with my leg elevated and iced.
 However, on my flight back home, my leg swelled up badly.
 Luckily, I had a stopover in London, where I went to their urgent care.
-Because the UK operates on a single payer system, x-rays, a blood thinner shot, and Codine cost me just $8 (I only had to pay for my medicine!).
-While I was blessed to receive healthcare services at so little cost, there are many countries I could have been in where the cost for these same services would have been astronomical.
-Spending a few extra dollars on travel insurance is well worth the peace of mind in case you get sick and require care.
-Get travel insurance that includes emergency medical coverage and transportation.After you book your ticket:
+Because the UK operates on a single-payer system, x-rays, a blood thinner shot, and Codine cost me just $8 (I only had to pay for my medicine!).
+While I was blessed to receive healthcare services at so little cost, there are many countries I could have been in where the price for these same services would have been astronomical.
+Spending a few extra dollars on travel insurance is well worth the peace of mind if you get sick and require care.
+Get travel insurance that includes emergency medical coverage and transportation.

 Be Healthy.

-Before you travel, you must prep your immune system, which is your body’s first line defense against infection and illness.
-The way your immune system works is it destroys any unfamiliar things like bacteria and viruses that enter your body.
-If your immune system is weak, germs and parasites are easily able to take hold and make you ill.
+Before you travel, you must prep your immune system, which is your body’s first line of defense against infection and illness.
+Your immune system works by destroying any unfamiliar things like bacteria and viruses that enter your body.
+If your immune system weakens, germs and parasites can easily take hold and make you ill.
 Building a strong immune system can’t be done overnight.
-For the most part you should aim to nurture a healthy immune system and keep your stress levels in check most of the time.
-Trust me when I say I know this is easier said than done!But, if you can’t focus on strengthening your immune system all the time, it should be a priority at least two weeks before you travel.
-This can be done by:
+For the most part, you should aim to nurture a healthy immune system and keep your stress levels in check most of the time.
+Trust me when I say I know this is easier said than done!

 - Get good quality sleep.
 The recommendation for adults is for 7-9 hours a night.

 - Don’t smoke.
-The adverse effects of smoking are well known and secondhand smoke can be just as harmful.
+The adverse effects of smoking are well known, and secondhand smoke can be just as harmful.

 - Natural Remedies.
 I’m a big proponent of natural remedies!
-My go-to immune boosting tonic contains ginger, lemon, Bragg’s Apple Cider Vinegar, and honey.
+My go-to immune-boosting tonic contains ginger, lemon, Bragg’s Apple Cider Vinegar, and honey.
 I take Echinacea, vitamin C, and raw garlic closer to my travel date.

-Liked it?
-Pin it!Special Note: I am not a medical professional.
+Special Note: I am not a medical professional.
 The suggestions I’ve provided above are all things that have worked for me.
 It’s always a good idea to consult with your doctor before traveling if you have a medical condition or are otherwise concerned about your health.

 Disclaimer: This post contains affiliate links, which means I earn a commission (at no extra cost to you) if you purchase from them.
 Thanks for supporting the free content on this site!